QwenLM/Qwen-Agent/README.md

 Qwen-Agent is a framework for developing LLM applications based on the instruction following, tool usage, planning, and memory capabilities of Qwen.
 It also comes with example applications such as Browser Assistant, Code Interpreter, and Custom Assistant.
 Now Qwen-Agent plays as the backend of [Qwen Chat](https://chat.qwenlm.ai/).

 # News
+* 🔥🔥🔥Mar 7, 2025: Added [QwQ-32B Tool-call Demo](./examples/assistant_qwq.py).
+It supports parallel, multi-step, and multi-turn tool calls.
 * Dec 3, 2024: Upgrade GUI to Gradio 5 based.
 Note: GUI requires Python 3.10 or higher.
-* 🔥🔥🔥 Sep 18, 2024: Added [Qwen2.5-Math Demo](./examples/tir_math.py) to showcase the Tool-Integrated Reasoning capabilities of Qwen2.5-Math.
+* Sep 18, 2024: Added [Qwen2.5-Math Demo](./examples/tir_math.py) to showcase the Tool-Integrated Reasoning capabilities of Qwen2.5-Math.
 Note: The python executor is not sandboxed and is intended for local testing only, not for production use.

 # Getting Started